 All applications are considered together in accordance with The Academy’s equal preference scheme.
 The applications are ranked in accordance with the admissions criteria.
 Once the applications are prioritised and compared to the number of places available, the offer of places will be determined.

-The Principal will consider all applications in accordance with the following criteria, set out in priority order, length of time on any holding list will not be taken into account:
+The Principal or Head of Primary Years will consider all applications in accordance with the following criteria, set out in priority order, length of time on any holding list will not be taken into account:

 Special Educational Needs